gbif/ipt/HowToContribute.wiki.md

   * [JQuery](http://jquery.com/) for javascript and ajax

 ## Prerequisites
 The IPT uses Maven to manage dependencies and the build process.
 MacOS users can use the [Homebrew](http://brewformulas.org/Maven) package manager to install Maven.
-For users of other operating systems please refer to [these instructions](http://maven.apache.org/install.html) on how to install Maven.
+Users of other operating systems can refer to [Maven's own installation instructions](http://maven.apache.org/install.html) for help.

 ## Getting the source code